tawakali2tokeh/DSA-Capstone-SQL-Project/README.md

 ## 2. Data Analysis

 ### Data Cleaning
 - I Converted data types for certain columns to ensure proper data handling.
-For example, transformed Customer ID from SMALLINT to INT to allow the column to accommodate larger  data.
+For example, I transformed Customer ID from SMALLINT to INT to allow the column to accommodate larger  data.

 ### Data Transformation Aggregation
 - I used aggregate functions such as `SUM()` to get total sales and shipping costs.
 - I aggregated data to identify top customers and products based on sales amount.

 ### Filtering
-- I applied `WHERE` clauses to focus on specific customer segments, such as "Small Business," to derive targeted insights.
+- I used `WHERE` clauses to focus on specific customer segments, such as "Small Business," to derive targeted insights.

 ### SQL Commands and Clauses
 - I utilized `SELECT` command to specify data retrieval.